JoarGunnarsson/WaveEquation/README.md

 # Wave Equation Numerical Solver

 This project provides a MATLAB script to numerically solve the wave equation in a square 2D domain.
 The solver is capable of handling both Dirichlet and Neumann boundary conditions, along with arbitrary initial conditions.
 Additionally, it supports optional features such as forcing a sinus wave motion in the center of the domain and introducing an optional energy friction term.
 This script uses the central finite differences scheme.
-This can all be found in the file `WaveEquationNumerical.m`.
-This repository also includes an example analytical solution of the wave equation.
-More information can be found in the file `WaveEquationAnalytical.m`.

 ## Partial Differential Equation (PDE)
 The wave equation being solved by this script is a is given by: